 Procedure at the meeting

-- A planning officer will introduce the application by outlining the scheme and reporting any late information that has been received since the agenda was printed and noon on the Friday before the date of the meeting.
+- A planning officer will introduce the application by outlining the scheme and reporting any late information that has been received between the time the agenda was printed and noon on the Friday before the date of the meeting.

 - The Chair of the Committee will then invite you to move forward and you will be given 3 minutes to outline your views.
 This time limit is strictly enforced.

 - You cannot ask questions of councillors, officers or others.
 The Chair of the Committee may allow members of the Committee to ask for clarification of any points you raised.

 - After you have finished speaking, you will be asked to return to your seat.

 - The applicant or agent will then move forward and have the same amount of time to present his/her response.
 The Chair of the Committee may allow members of the Committee to ask for clarification.

 - The planning officer will then comment on any points you or the applicant/agent raised, and the Committee will proceed with its deliberations on the application.